kirtijain627/Link-LIST-Programs/README.md

-# Link-LIST-Programmes
+# Link-LIST-Programs
-here are some link list programmes using C language
+here are some link list programs using C language